Table of ContentsIntroduction

 The French Revolution not only provided a model for the Soviet regime established by Lenin, but also was closely connected to the development of Marxism.

-France was heavily influenced by socialist ideologies in the 19th century.
+Socialist ideologies continued to make headway in French politics during the nineteenth century.
 The League of Outlaws, which took Babeuf as its spiritual founder, developed rapidly in Paris.
-German tailor Wilhelm Weitling joined the Outlaws in 1835.
+German tailor Wilhelm Weitling joined the league in 1835.
 Under his leadership, the secret society renamed itself the League of the Just.

-The French Revolution was just the beginning of a long period of social turmoil throughout Europe, as revolutions and insurrections took place one after another from the end of Napoleonic rule, affecting Spain, Greece, Portugal, Germany, various parts of Italy, Belgium, and Poland.
-By 1848, revolution and war spread throughout Europe, providing the optimal environment for the spread of communism.
+Revolutions and insurrections took place one after another following the end of Napoleonic rule, affecting Spain, Greece, Portugal, Germany, various parts of Italy, Belgium, and Poland.
+By 1848, revolution and war had spread throughout Europe, providing the optimal environment for the spread of communism.

 In March 1871, the Paris Commune began with the rebellion of armed mobs and bandits from the lowest rungs of society, led by socialists, communists, anarchists, and other activists.
 The movement was affiliated with and heavily influenced by the First International.
 It aimed at using the proletariat as the agents of revolution to destroy traditional culture and transform the political and economic structure of society.

-The struggle between tradition and anti-tradition had begun in the French Revolution and continued to play out eight decades later.
-The honorary chairman of the Paris Commune said: “Two principles share France: that of legitimacy and that of popular sovereignty. … The principle of popular sovereignty rallies all men of the future, the masses who, tired of being exploited, seek to smash the framework that suffocates them.”
+The struggle between tradition and anti-tradition begun in the French Revolution were now further played out, eight decades later.
+Louis-Auguste Blanqui, the honorary president of the Paris Commune, said: “Two principles share France: that of legitimacy and that of popular sovereignty. ...
+The principle of popular sovereignty rallies all men of the future, the masses who, tired of being exploited, seek to smash the framework that suffocates them.”

 The extremism of the Commune originated in part from the hate-filled ideas of Henri de Saint-Simon, a utopian socialist who considered the welfare of a country proportionate to its number of workers.
 He advocated the death of the rich, whom he believed to be parasites.